epigenesys/epi-js-npm/README.md

 Some scripts utilising Twitter Bootstrap components, including:

 * A simple Remote lightbox using Twitter Bootstrap modal
+* A Bootstrap modal replacement for Rails' default confirmation popup
 * A simple Growl-like using Twitter Bootstrap alert
 * A simple table filter
 * A script to automatically update content of the element by polling